amsa-code/sgb-decoder/README.md

     * National Use
     * Other

-On the above basis the minimal set of messages in the SGBCK would be 34 messages.
+On the above basis the minimal set of messages in the SGBCK would be 34 messages (includes 6 Radio Call Sign messages for Baudot Code coverage).

 ### Why use JSON as the *canonical format*